How to Reheat Mashed Potatoes without Drying Them Out

 This post may contain affiliate links.
 Please read our disclosure policy.

-Given how difficult cooking fresh mashed potatoes is, it makes perfect sense that reheating leftover mashed potatoes would be a challenge.
-Luckily, there are some tried and true methods for reheating mashed spuds that deliver smooth, creamy potatoes without overdrying or turning them to glue.
+Reheating mashed potatoes is one of the biggest challenges leftover eaters everywhere face.
+Luckily, there are some tried and true methods for this that deliver smooth, creamy potatoes without overdrying or turning them into glue.

 So, what is the best way to reheat mashed potatoes?
 The best way to reheat mashed potatoes is to heat them covered in the oven at 350 degrees with extra milk and butter.
 Cook for 20 minutes or until warmed through.